 - It is harder for a limited government to unnecessarily go to war.
 Constitutions often define when it is justified to go to war and when it is not.
 Because a limited government requires popular support, it is harder for it to start a war for personal or unnecessary reasons.

 The idea of placing limits on government power through laws is becoming more and more popular, but it has no shortage of critics.

 - Strong governments can protect the people: Some critics of limited government claim that rights-protective constitutions, despite what they claim to do, cannot effectively defend individuals from the oppressive forces of governments (Unger, 2015).

 - Governments control judges so the limitations are just a facade: The judges who ultimately decide constitutional cases are very often appointed by the government.
 Therefore, the judges who supposedly curtail government powers are often just lackies for the government of the day, undermining the concept of limited government overall.

-- Powerful judges is undemocratic and leads to bad outcomes: Appointing elite judges who decide on constitutional cases might often lead to the suppression of interest of minority groups, women, the poor, and so on because such judges are often affiliated with dominant ideologies which might be oppressive to marginalized groups.
+- Powerful judges is undemocratic and leads to bad outcomes: Appointing elite judges who decide on constitutional cases might often lead to the suppression of interests of minority groups, women, the poor, and so on because such judges are often affiliated with dominant ideologies which might be oppressive to marginalized groups.

 According to the critics of limited government, the law has historically been used by powerful groups to secure and maintain their superior status.
 As Waluchow and Kyritsis (2022) argue: